-So your Pediatric Board Exam didn’t go as planned.
-There is no way to sugar coat it- you failed the boards.
+So your exam didn’t go as planned.
+There is no way to sugar coat it- you failed the Pediatric boards.
 Now you are faced with another round of studying and need to retake the exam.
-You would probably rather have a root canal.
 But before you sink into the depths of dread, you need to know two things:

 - Understand how to study can make the process more efficient